OctopusDeploy/docs/docs/administration/data-migration.md

 You'll get a chance to preview the changes first, and you can tell the tool to either:

-- Overwrite documents if they already exist in the destination (e.g., if a project with the same name already exists, overwrite it)
+- Overwrite documents if they already exist in the destination (e.g., if a project with the same name already exists, overwrite it).
-- Skip documents if they already exist in the destination (e.g., if a project with the same name already exists, do nothing)
+- Skip documents if they already exist in the destination (e.g., if a project with the same name already exists, do nothing).

 The importer wraps all data changes in a SQL transaction; if any problems are discovered during the import, the transaction will be rolled back and nothing will be imported.